k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_dependencies.md

 Fabric adopts the **parent-first delegation**, which is the default class loading behavior in Java.

 Accordingly, when a class loader is asked to load a class, it first delegates the request to its parent class loader.
-This process repeats recursively up the hierarchy, and if none of the parent class loaders can find the class, the originate class loader will then attempt to load it itself.
+This process repeats recursively up the hierarchy, and if none of the parent class loaders can find the class, the original class loader will then attempt to load it itself.